marcgg/marcgg.github.com/_posts/2020-06-04-force-multipliers.md

 Someone with great communication skills can also help drive the productivity of the entire team up by:

-- Improving team morale, creating a more pleasant environment to be in, meaning that less people will leave.
+- Improving team morale, creating a more pleasant environment to be in, meaning that fewer people will leave.
 A good atmosphere is also important to attract qualified people.
 It's also way better for everybody's mental health to have a positive and friendly work culture.
 - Facilitating discussions and generally preventing conflicts.
 - Helping people to get in contact across groups, acting as a networker of sorts.
 This can help breaking knowledge silos and get a good company-wide dynamic going.
 - Being involved in building the team and/or company culture, which is very important for long term success.
 This can mean starting small workgroups, have lunches with people from various departments or start a company blog and convince people persuade.